stefanprodan/timoni/docs/index.md

 !!! warning "Development phase"

     Timoni in under active development and is still in its infancy.
-    Its APIs and interfaces may change in a backwards incompatilbe manner.
+    Its APIs and interfaces may change in a backwards incompatible manner.
-    The primary audience of this software is technology enthusiasts who are familar with CUE and Kubernetes.

 ## Concepts